 1. To help those less fortunate.

 2. To have a great time with friends and family.

-3. To relish the great game of GOLF.
+3. To relish the great game of GOLF and its enduring qualities.

 4. To give just a little something back.